kyungjae-lee/engineers-notebook/operating-systems/concurrency-and-mutual-exclusion-principles-of-concurrency.md

 * **Critical section**

   A section of code in a process that requires access to shared resources and must not be executed when another process is in a corresponding section of code.
+(In general, more than one process accessing the shared resource is considered as "**Perilous behavior**");

 * **Deadlock**

-  A situation in which two or more processes are unable to proceed because each is waiting for the other to finish.
+  A situation in which two or more processes are unable to proceed because each is waiting for the other to finish (i.e., circular wait).

 * **Livelock**